 Ability to Drive or Operate Machinery or Impairment of Mental Ability: Bortezomib for Injection may cause fatigue, dizziness, syncope, orthostatic/postural hypotension.
 Advise patients not to drive or operate machinery if they experience any of these symptoms [see Warnings and Precautions (5.2)].

 Dehydration/Hypotension: Patients receiving Bortezomib for Injection therapy may experience vomiting and/or diarrhea.
 Advise patients how to avoid dehydration.
 Instruct patients to seek medical advice if they experience symptoms of dizziness, light headedness or fainting spells, or muscle cramps [see Warnings and Precautions (5.2)].

-Embryo-fetal Toxicity: Advise females of the potential risk to the fetus and to avoid pregnancy during treatment with Bortezomib.
+Embryo-fetal Toxicity: Advise females of the potential risk to the fetus and to avoid pregnancy during treatment with Bortezomib for Injection.
 Advise female patients to use effective contraceptive measures to prevent pregnancy during treatment with Bortezomib for Injection and for 7 months following cessation of therapy.
 Advise male patients with female sexual partners of reproductive potential to use effective contraception during treatment with Bortezomib for Injection and for 4 months following cessation of therapy.
 Instruct patients to report pregnancy to their physicians immediately if they or their female partner becomes pregnant during treatment or within 6 months following treatment [see Warnings and Precautions (5.10)].